Seneca-Scholars/SS-Status-C6/laurenR-status.md

+7/21/25: Today I worked on completing my learniing plan for the 2 days I missed.
+In the beginning of the day, me and my team presented our table project to Wajiw and the rest of Cohort 6.

 7/17/25: Today me and cohort 6 went out to locations outside of the office to work on our dynamic table projects with the teams.
 We visited a coffee shop, pizza place, and library.
 Troughout today my team worked on the dynamics of our table and creaated a new ability to add rows and columns with a javascript function and inputs.
 Along with that, we worked on the websies overall apperance in css and html.

 7/16/25: Today was a college readiness session with Nell.
 We covered college schedules & syllabus, college worries, and more.
 I revised my resume as well.